Danny-vD/Mods-LethalCompany-MonitorLabels/ModPackage/README.md

 • How many characters a player label will have
 • Whether the currently focused player should have a label too
+• Whether radar boosters should have a label
 • Whether enemies should have a label
 • Whether scrap should have a label
 • The label of a player that is dead
 • All enemy labels can have a custom label
 • All colours